oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 This concludes this task.
 You may now **proceed to the next task.**

 ## Task 1: Write a Password Hashing Function
-Now that we have an application created, we're going to move onto creating the necessary Database objects for our custom authentication scheme.
+Now that we have an application created, we're going to move on to creating the necessary Database objects for our custom authentication scheme.

 In order to keep end users’ credentials secure, it is important to implement a password hashing function so that your developers and DBAs cannot simply read an end user’s password directly from a database table.
-This function takes in a raw password string and produces a unidirectional hash of the password using Oracle Database’s built in **DBMS OBFUSCATION TOOLKIT** and its **MD5** hash.
+This function takes in a raw password string and produces a unidirectional hash of the password using Oracle Database’s built-in **DBMS OBFUSCATION TOOLKIT** and its **MD5** hash.

 The MD5 (message-digest) hashing algorithm is a one-way cryptographic function that accepts a message of any length as input and returns a fixed-length digest value as output.
 There are other hashing algorithms available that can be used here in place of MD5.
 There are also other ways of writing the below hashing function that still makes use of both the **DBMS OBFUSCATION TOOLKIT** and the MD5 hash, but with variations to the *input* to the MD5 hash. *For more information on the **DBMS_ OBFUSCATION_TOOLKIT**, see the [**Learn More**](#LearnMore) section at the end of this lab.*